skip to content

 Your University account password protects your accounts and is used to grant you the appropriate access privileges to many University systems and storage.
 It's therefore very powerful: if someone manages to get your password and compromises your University account, they'll have access to everything you have access to.

-Tick Choose a strong password.
+Choose a strong and unique password